LLMs stop feeling like magic when you can see how tokenization, attention, and model architecture show up in system behavior.

 Fine-tuning generative models

-Fine-tune LLM to generate text in a specific style or domain
+Adjusting LLMs to generate text in a specific style, tone, or domain

 Who is this book for?

-- Anyone who wants to confidently navigate modern models: ChatGPT, Mistral, Claude
+- Anyone who wants to speak confidently about systems like ChatGPT, Mistral, and Claude and understand what happens under the hood

 Related chapters

-- AI Engineering - Covers production practices around LLMs: RAG, evaluation, reliability, and model lifecycle.
+- AI Engineering - Covers operational practices around LLMs: RAG, evaluation, reliability, and how the system evolves after launch.

-- Prompt Engineering for LLMs - Extends prompt design and workflow techniques that Hands-On LLM introduces as applied continuation.
+- Prompt Engineering for LLMs - Extends prompt-design and workflow ideas that Hands-On LLM introduces as the next practical step.

-- An Illustrated Guide to AI Agents (short summary) - Moves from internal LLM mechanics to agent architectures with memory, tools, planning, and orchestration.
+- An Illustrated Guide to AI Agents (short summary) - Moves from internal LLM mechanics to agent architectures with memory, tools, planning, and coordination.

-- Developing Apps with GPT-4 and ChatGPT (short summary) - Provides a practical bridge from LLM theory to building working applications and product integrations.
+- Developing Apps with GPT-4 and ChatGPT (short summary) - Provides a practical bridge from understanding LLMs to building working applications and integrating them into products.

-- AI Engineering Interviews (short summary) - Helps reinforce core LLM concepts through interview scenarios, system design questions, and architecture trade-offs.
+- AI Engineering Interviews (short summary) - Helps reinforce core LLM ideas through interview scenarios, case studies, and architecture trade-offs.